Comprehensive Autism Spectrum Disorder Evaluation

 Frequently asked questions

 Yes.
-You receive a written diagnostic report from a licensed psychologist.
-Many families use this documentation to pursue IEP or 504 accommodations.
+You get a written diagnostic report from a licensed psychologist.
+Many families use it to request IEP or 504 accommodations at their child's school.

-The ADOS-2 requires in-person administration and cannot be conducted virtually.
-For telehealth evaluations, our licensed psychologists use validated, structured assessment tools appropriate for virtual care, including the MIGDAS-2, alongside comprehensive developmental interviews, behavioral observation, and standardized rating scales.
+The ADOS-2 has to be done in person, so we don't use it for online evaluations.
+Instead, our psychologists use tools built for virtual care, including the MIGDAS-2, plus developmental history interviews, behavioral observation, and standardized rating scales.

 The process includes intake, testing sessions, and a feedback appointment.
 Total time varies based on age and complexity.